abbasdgr8/cloudwatch-proxy/README.md

 # AWS CloudWatch Proxy

 Logging adapter that consumes log streams from AWS CloudWatch, streams them to other log destinations.
 Also capable of identifying alerts and notifying via Slack and Email

-This has been developed as a Serverless application
+This has been developed as a Serverless application.
+This repository is featured as an application on the official Serverless example docs.

 ## Pre-Requisites
 - You must have Python 2.7.1 installed and setup on your machine